"Fürth?" I asked my friend Clarissa raising a quizzical brow.

 What’s so special about the city?

 The city is not so well-known, as it borders directly to Nuremberg and is not far from the better-known university and Siemens city of Erlangen.
 For this reason, it is mostly overlooked by tourists, which perhaps makes the city so appealing and makes it a bit of an insider tip.
-Here there are well-preserved magnificent buildings and entire promenades of beautiful Art Nouveau houses, a pub street with half-timbered houses, a Florentine style city hall, a square with unique small houses and a city park such as one rarely finds in a city.
+Here there are well-preserved magnificent buildings and entire promenades of beautiful Art Nouveau houses, a pub street with half-timbered houses, a Florentine-style city hall, a square with unique small houses and a city park such as one rarely finds in a city.

 Those who fancy even more nature and water can visit the place where the rivers Pegnitz and Rednitz flow together to form the Regnitz and spend hours in the area called Wiesengrund.